netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### General Path Management

-In order to manage paths effectively, the path selection algorithm probably requires acces to the following fields and events :
+In order to manage paths effectively, the path selection algorithm probably requires acces to the following fields and events:

 - `initial_max_path_id` ({{Section 2.1 of QUIC-MP}})
 - MAX_PATH_ID frames ({{Section 4.6 of QUIC-MP}}
 - PATH_AVAILABLE and PATH_BACKUP, see {{Section 3.3 of QUIC-MP}},